Brian Keene: Podcast

-Keene hosts a weekly podcast called The Horror Show With Brian Keene.
-Keene and co-hosts Dave Thomas and Mary SanGiovanni discuss horror-related news and events, writing and publishing, and interview various horror authors, publishers and filmmakers.
+From 2015 to 2020, Keene hosted a weekly podcast called The Horror Show With Brian Keene.
+Keene and co-hosts Dave Thomas and Mary SanGiovanni discussed horror-related news and events, writing and publishing, and interviewed various horror authors, publishers, musicians, actors, and filmmakers.

 Personal life

 Keene currently lives in York, Pennsylvania.

 Since 2012, he has been in a romantic relationship with fellow author Mary SanGiovanni.
+The two were married on May 27, 2023.

 On June 5, 2018, he suffered first and second degree burns to his face, and second and third degree burns to his arm after an accident while burning brush on a friend's property (during flood clean-up), and was sent to recuperate in a burn unit.
 Due to a lack of insurance, a GoFundMe was set up to pay the medical bills.

 Philanthropy

 Keene is actively involved in fundraising for the Scares That Care charitable organization.

-In August 2017, Keene was made a member of the Board of Directors for the Scares That Care charitable organization.
+In August 2017, Keene was made a member of the board of directors for the Scares That Care charitable organization.